 “I had a hand-me-down school uniform that was too small and a tie that was faded.
 I only had half of the books I needed.
 When I was in class I was scared because the teacher would come with a list to see who had paid.
 I would just show up and wait to see if they would let me stay.”

 When she reached Grade 9, Phydes learned that she would receive a CAMFED scholarship.
 Despite her struggles at home, she continued to perform well academically.
-She was granted a scholarship to attend college, and today she is a certified teacher and a mentor within CAMFED’s alumni network, CAMA, serving as a role model to other girls working hard for their education.
+She was granted a scholarship to attend college, and today she is a certified teacher and mentor within the CAMFED Association (CAMA) - the network of female leaders educated with CAMFED support - serving as a role model to other girls working hard for their education.

-Through volunteerism and mentorship, CAMA members like Phydes continue to help girls who are still in school overcome their challenges and take pride in their stories.
+Through philanthropy and mentoring, CAMFED Association members like Phydes continue to help girls who are still in school overcome their challenges and take pride in their stories.